 There are several other ingredients not ideal for everyday use on canines.
 They include geraniol, which is often used as a tick and flea repellant, and benzyl salicylate, used in sunscreen and highly toxic to cats.
 Many of the components of bio-oil are completely safe but several are questionable at best.

-Bio-oil is not considered to be toxic and is a product designed for topical use and not be ingested.
-Be aware, however, if you use it on your dog, it is highly likely that he will lick it off and end up ingesting it.
-As bio-oil is a petroleum-based product, ingesting it can lead to an upset stomach, diarrhea, and excessive water consumption, and you may see your dog eating grass in an attempt to cause vomiting that will get it out of his stomach.
+Bio-oil is not considered to be toxic but is a product designed for topical use and not to be ingested.
+Be aware, if you use it on your dog, it is highly likely that they will lick it off and end up ingesting it.
+As bio-oil is a petroleum-based product, ingesting it can lead to an upset stomach, diarrhea, and excessive water consumption, and you may see your dog eating grass in an attempt to cause vomiting to get it out of their stomach.

-If you have been using bio-oil on your dog, consider finding a product that is intended for use on animals.
+If you have been using bio-oil on your dog, consider finding an alternate product that is intended for use on animals.
 If you believe your dog has ingested bio-oil, you should contact your vet.
-He may ask you to bring your pup in for a full examination including blood tests to ensure he has not ingested toxic amounts that could lead to further medical problems.
+The veterinarian may ask you to bring your pup in for a full examination including blood tests to ensure they have not ingested toxic amounts that could lead to further medical problems.

 Choose products made specifically for use on dogs that do not include BHT or mineral oil in their ingredients.
 There are natural organic products that contain glycine max seed oil, Melaleuca cajuputi oil, or Elaeis guineensis seed oil.
 All of these oils are easily absorbed through the skin without leaving any residue behind and have been proven to be very effective in helping your dog's skin to heal.
 Ask your veterinarian about these oils before using them on your dog.

 The bottom line is that the risks of using Bio-Oil on your dog far outweigh any possible benefits of its use.
 More importantly, before you use any skincare products on your dog, consult with your vet to make sure they are safe.